jeromecoupe/webstoemp/src/blogposts/2019-03-12-from-jekyll-to-eleventy.md

 ### Projects

-The same logic is used for displaying projects, with a little caveheat.
+The same logic is used for displaying projects, with a little caveat.
 Because we don't have a dedicated template for projects, we just have to use [`templateContent`](https://www.11ty.io/docs/collections/#collection-item-data-structure) to display the content of markdown files.
 Here is a simplified version of the code.

 ```twig
 {% raw %}